Donnie Brasco (film): Release

+Home media

-Donnie Brasco was released on DVD in October 2000 as a "Special Edition" with bonus materials, such as commentary tracks.
+Donnie Brasco was released on DVD in October 2000 as a Special Edition with bonus materials, such as commentary tracks.
 In January 2006, Donnie Brasco was released as part of a DVD box set with the films Snatch, Bugsy and The American Gangster.
 In May 2007, Donnie Brasco was released on Blu-ray with an extended cut.

 Reception

 Box office

 Donnie Brasco was released theatrically in North America on February 28, 1997.
 The film earned $11.6 million from 1,503 theaters during its opening weekend.
 It went on to earn $41.9 million in North America, and $83 million from other markets, for a total of $124.9 million.

 Critical response

-On review aggregator website Rotten Tomatoes, Donnie Brasco has an approval rating of 88% based on 57 reviews, with an average rating of 7.70/10.
+On review aggregator website Rotten Tomatoes, Donnie Brasco has an approval rating of 88% based on 57 reviews, with an average rating of 8.00/10.
 The site's critical consensus reads: "A stark, nuanced portrait of life in organized crime, bolstered by strong performances from Al Pacino and Johnny Depp."
 Metacritic, which assigns a weighted average, rates the film a 77 out of 100, based on 21 critics, and reports that the film has "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on a scale of A+ to F.

 Janet Maslin of The New York Times called it "a sharp, clever encounter, overturning all manner of genre cliches and viewer expectations... and the best crime movie in a long while, is full of similar surprises as it leads Mr. Pacino and Johnny Depp through a fine-tuned tale of deception."

-Entertainment Weekly called it a "wonderfully dense, clever, and moving gangland thriller", and gave it an A−, also praising Paul Attanasio's screenplay as "a rich, satisfying gumbo of back stabbing, shady business maneuvers, and mayhem".
+Entertainment Weekly called it a "wonderfully dense, clever, and moving gangland thriller", and gave it an A−, also praising Attanasio's screenplay as "a rich, satisfying gumbo of back stabbing, shady business maneuvers, and mayhem".

-Siskel and Ebert gave Donnie Brasco "two thumbs up" on their syndicated television series.
+Siskel and Ebert gave Donnie Brasco "two thumbs up" on their syndicated television series At the Movies.
 In his print review, Roger Ebert of the Chicago Sun-Times gave it three-and-a-half stars out of four.
 He wrote that "the film had one of Pacino's best performances", and that Donnie Brasco was rare in depicting "two men who grow to love each other, within the framework of a teacher-student relationship".
 Peter Travers of Rolling Stone praised the film, saying that "Donnie Brasco is one terrific movie".
 Mick LaSalle of the San Francisco Chronicle gave the film a positive review and said that Donnie Brasco was "a first class Mafia thriller".